jookie/jojoBot/README.md

 ## Google Colab Notebooks

-Explore the examples for Stocks, Options, and Crypto utilizing alpaca-py in the notebooks provided below.
-Open them in Google Colab to jumpstart your development journey!
+Examples for Stocks, Options, and Crypto in the notebooks provided below.
+Open them in Google Colab to jumpstart your journey!

 | Notebooks                                                                                |                                                                                                       Open in Google Colab                                                                                                       |
 | :--------------------------------------------------------------------------------------- | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |